Astro Boy (1963 TV series)

-Astro Boy (鉄腕アトム, Tetsuwan Atomu) is a Japanese television series that premiered on Fuji TV on New Year's Day, 1963 (a Tuesday), and is the first popular animated Japanese television series that embodied the aesthetic that later became familiar worldwide as anime.
-It originated as a manga of the same name in 1952 by Osamu Tezuka, revered in Japan as the "God of Manga".
+Astro Boy (鉄腕アトム, Tetsuwan Atomu) is a Japanese anime television series based on Osamu Tezuka's manga of the same name.
+It premiered on Fuji TV on New Year's Day, 1963 (a Tuesday) and is the first popular animated Japanese television series that embodied the aesthetic that later became familiar worldwide as anime.
 It lasted for four seasons, with a total of 193 episodes, the final episode presented on a Saturday, New Year's Eve 1966.

 At its height it was watched by 40% of the Japanese population who had access to a TV.
 In 1964, there was a feature-length animated movie called Mighty Atom, the Brave in Space (鉄腕アトム 宇宙の勇者, Tetsuwan Atomu: Uchū no yūsha) released in Japan.
-It was compiled from three selected episodes from the series—episodes 46 ("The Robot Spaceship"), 56 ("Earth Defense Army") and 71 ("The Last Day of Earth"), respectively; the latter two were filmed and produced in color.
+It was compiled from three selected episodes from the series—episodes 46 ("The Robot Spaceship"), 56 ("Earth Defense Army") and 71 ("The Last Day of Earth"), respectively.
+The latter two were filmed and produced in color.

 Between 1963 and 1965, 104 episodes were aired in the United States, adapted to the English language.
-After enjoying success both in Japan and abroad as the first anime to be broadcast overseas, Astro Boy was remade in the 1980s under the name New Mighty Atom and again in 2003 as Astro Boy: Mighty Atom.
+After enjoying success both in Japan and abroad as the first anime to be broadcast overseas, Astro Boy was remade in the 1980s, known in Japan under the name New Mighty Atom, and again in 2003, known in Japan as Astro Boy: Mighty Atom.
+In English, all 3 series are simply called Astro Boy.

 Plot

 The first Astro Boy anime is set in the year 2013, rather than 2003 of the original manga.
-Dr. Tenma, a scientist working in the Ministry of Science's Department of Precision Machinery, loses his only son, Tobio, in a car-crash.
+Dr. Tenma, a scientist working in the Ministry of Science's Department of Precision Machinery, loses his only son, Tobio, in a car crash.
 Out of grief, he orders the production of a "super-robotic" in Tobio's likeness.
-Though the robotic is the most advanced anyone has ever seen, he is not pleased with it because it does not grow, and in a fit of rage he sells it to the circus.
+Though the robotic is the most advanced anyone has ever seen, he is not pleased with it because it does not grow, and in a fit of rage, he sells it to the circus.
 After this, he loses his job at the Ministry of Science and rarely appears again.
 He harnesses a complicated relationship towards robotics, mainly believing that they should not be treated as humans but as slaves.

 In the circus, where robotics exist but are a lot more primitively made than Tobio (now named Atom), they are forced to participate in fighting tournaments similar to gladiator battles.
 However, Atom wishes to be peaceful.
 Eventually, he runs into Professor Ochanomizu, the man who succeeded Dr. Tenma at the head of the Ministry of Science; Ochanomizu is treated much differently than Tenma, being regarded as a savior figure by the robots for his affection and kindness towards them that Tenma did not possess.
 After realising how advanced Atom is compared to the rest of the other robotics, he sets him free from the circus, becoming a surrogate father figure to him.